cloudevents/spec/openmessaging-transport-binding.md

 Two of the event attributes, `contentType` and `data` are handled specially and mapped onto OpenMessaging constructs, all other attributes are transferred as metadata without further interpretation.

+This mapping is intentionally robust against changes, including the addition and removal of event attributes, and also accommodates vendor extensions to the event metadata.
+Any mention of event attributes other than contentType and data is exemplary.

 ### 2.1. contentType Attribute